 Arizona is one of my top favorite places to mountain bike in the US.
 It’s got so much going for it from the grippy red rock of Sedona to the legit downhill tracks down Mt.
 Lemmon in Tucson to the fast and flowy purpose-built trails in Phoenix.

 And the views?
 Simply stunning.
 The first time I visited Sedona, I was blown away by its beauty.
 Phoenix and Tucson aren’t ugly either.

 So if you’re anything like me, and are itching for a good road trip – especially to escape the winter blues – here’s everything you need to know about mountain biking in Arizona.

-Arizona mountain biking is pretty underrated.
+The mountain biking in Arizona is still pretty underrated.
 Sure, most people are clued into the amazing riding in Sedona, but what about Phoenix?
 And Tucson?
 And the Black Canyon Trail?

 Because of blistering summer temps throughout most of the state, early spring, winter, and late fall are the best times to plan a mountain bike trip to Arizona.
 Some places, like Prescott and Flagstaff, do typically get snow in the winter, so always check the weather and conditions before heading out.

 The good news, though, is that if one place is covered in snow, there’s usually some sunny and warm singletrack a few hours or less away.